-We have audited the consolidated financial statements of Conference of State Bank Supervisors, Inc. and Affiliates (CSBS) as of and for the years ended December 31, 2023 and 2022, and have issued our report thereon, which contains an unmodified opinion on those consolidated financial statements (see Pages 1 and 2).
+We have audited the consolidated financial statements of Conference of State Bank Supervisors, Inc. and Affiliates (CSBS) as of and for the years ended December 31, 2024 and 2023, and have issued our report thereon, dated May 21, 2025, which contains an unmodified opinion on those consolidated financial statements.
+See pages 1 and 2.
 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The consolidating information is presented for purposes of additional analysis rather than to present the financial position, changes in net assets, and cash flows of the individual entities and is not a required part of the consolidated financial statements.
+The consolidating information is presented for purposes of additional analysis rather than to present the financial position, results of operations and cash flows of the individual companies and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The consolidating information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements, or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The consolidating information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.

 Washington, D.C.
-May 14, 2024
+May 21, 2025